 Forest risk commodity Commodity specific sustainability policies?
 Criteria Cut-off date, if applicable Please explain Timber No Not applicable Not applicable We have two policies that, together, cover all the timber-based products we purchase.
 At this time, Crest Nicholson does not believe that commodity specific sustainability policies are required.
-However, should our supply chain audits identify any area of repeated high-risk, we

-Forest risk commodity Commodity specific sustainability policies?
-Criteria Cut-off date, if applicable Please explain would consider commodity-specific targets within our Sustainable Timber Procurement Action Plan to address the issue and mitigate further risk.
+However, should our supply chain audits identify any area of repeated high-risk, we would consider commodity-specific targets within our Sustainable Timber Procurement Action Plan to address the issue and mitigate further risk.

 Attached are copies of our Sustainable Timber Procurement Policy and our Sustainable Paper Policy.
+These are also publicly available on our corporate website.